gabrielrussell/Trout/implementation-decisions.md

 **Rendering to Pixels:**
 - User specifies output size in pixels (e.g., "128 pixels wide")
-- System calculates: pixels-per-grid-unit = output_size / 64
+- System calculates: pixels-per-grid-unit = output_size / 64 ( assuming that the working area is set to 2^6 trixels )
 - All trixels scale proportionally
 - **Important:** Only one edge of triangular trixels aligns with square pixel grid
 - Other two angled edges require anti-aliasing/coverage calculation